nobelv/msc-dissertation-credit-risk-model/README.md

 This model was implemented using Python 3.6.
 It's using the following packages:
 ```
+statsmodels.api
+scipy.optimize
+scipy.stats
+matplotlib
+seaborn
 pandas
-scipy.optimize
 numpy
-statsmodels.api
 ```

 ### Installing & Usage

-To run this model you need only four files:
+To run this model you need only three files:

 ```
 model_execute.py - to run the model
 model_functions.py - the functions used in the model execution file
-cashflow_based_statevar.csv - csv containing data as input for the model
-na_treasury.csv - csv containing US treasury data as input for the model (10yr rate is used as proxy to risk free)
+cashflow_data.csv - csv containing data as input for the model
 ```

-Then just run the model_execute file, making sure that model_functions.py is somewhere so it can be picked up in your PATH variable.
+Then just execute the model_execute script, making sure that model_functions.py is somewhere so it can be picked up in your PATH variable.

 ## Authors